Dual-objective Language Models: Training Efficiency Without Overfitting: Introduction

-Building on this observation, we conduct a large-scale systematic study to find the optimal balance between these two objectives under varying degrees of data constraint.
-Our primary contributions are: \begin{itemize}[align=parleft,left=1em..2em] \item We propose a dual-objective training method that combines autoregressive and masked-diffusion losses, enabling a single model to excel at both unidirectional and bidirectional tasks. \item Through an extensive empirical study, we systematically map the relationship between data repetition, the ratio of training objectives, and final downstream performance. \item We demonstrate that a dual-objective approach is superior to single-objective training in all evaluated settings, for both autoregressive and masked-diffusion evaluation -- including the finding that dual models outperform pure masked-diffusion models even in regular data settings. \item We derive two practical recommendations for setting the optimal objective ratio when training in both regular and data-constrained regimes, providing a concrete guideline for future training of large language models. \item We show that the dual language models can generalize to prefix language models at inference time, which further increases their downstream performance. \end{itemize}
+Building on this observation, we conduct a large-scale systematic study to find the optimal balance between these two objectives under varying degrees of data constraints.
+Our main contributions are: \begin{itemize}[align=parleft,left=1em..2em] \item We propose a dual-objective training method that combines autoregressive and masked-diffusion losses, enabling a single model to excel at both unidirectional and bidirectional tasks. \item Through an extensive empirical study, we systematically map the relationship between data repetition, the ratio of training objectives, and final downstream performance.
+Demonstrating that our dual-objective approach is superior to single-objective training in all evaluated settings, for both autoregressive and masked-diffusion evaluation -- including the finding that dual-objective models outperform pure masked-diffusion models even in regular data settings. \item We derive two practical recommendations for setting the optimal objective ratio when training in both regular and data-constrained regimes, providing concrete guidelines for future training of large language models. \end{itemize}